eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/09_responsechannels.md

 - The same `baseUrl` of the provider data offer will be used as the response channel `baseUrl`.
 The same backend application should be able to handle this request.
 - If the provider data offer has a data address of any type other than `HttpData`, the response channel won't work.
+- There is no manner to specify if and which assets have response channels associated.
+If the functionality is enabled by the connector operator, an `HttpData` response channel distribution type will be made available for every asset offered by the dataspace provider, even if the underlying asset data address type is not `HttpData`.

 ## Notice